Mucking (archaeological site): Location and discovery

 The site was on the 100 ft gravel terrace, close to the north bank of the Thames, and was owned by Surridge Disposals Ltd. There were a number of other Saxon settlements in the vicinity - see list of archaeological sites in Thurrock.
 The site was discovered as a result of aerial photographs showing cropmarks and soil marks.
 The earliest photographs to reveal the site were taken by the Luftwaffe in 1943.
 However, these were not readily available to archaeologists.
-The importance of the site was recognised following photographs taken by Dr JK St. Joseph of Cambridge University on 16 June 1959, although these photos were not published until 1964.
-The tenant farmer (T Lindsey) remarked that crop marks for archaeologists were his best crop.
-Following publication of the crop mark photos, DG Macleod of Prittlewell Museum and DA Whickham, Chief Librarian for Thurrock realized the site was threatened by gravel extraction and instigated the scheduling of the site under the Ancient Monuments Act.
+The importance of the site was recognised following photographs taken by J. K. St Joseph of Cambridge University on 16 June 1959, although these photos were not published until 1964.
+The tenant farmer (T. Lindsey) remarked that crop marks for archaeologists were his best crop.
+Following publication of the crop mark photos, D. G. Macleod of Prittlewell Museum and D. A. Whickham, Chief Librarian for Thurrock realised that the site was threatened by gravel extraction and instigated the scheduling of the site under the Ancient Monuments Act.

 An earlier small-scale investigation had been carried out by members of the Thurrock Local History Society, under Ken Barton, on the western side of Buckingham Hill Road, as a result of field walking finds rather than aerial photographs.
 In late 1965, Margaret Jones was asked to carry out a brief exploratory excavation at a site, then known as Linford, which was slowly being destroyed as a result of gravel digging by Hoveringham Gravels Ltd.